Frequently Asked Questions

 Verbal Reasoning: Papers are prepared specifically for the Consortium by GL Assessment.
 Click Here for Verbal Reasoning Familiarisation Paper

-An analogue rotary wrist watch may be worn, but must be removed prior to the examination starting and placed on the desk.
+• An analogue rotary wristwatch may be worn but must be removed and placed on the desk before the exam starts.

 A limited number of applicants will be invited back to perform a single piece on their chosen instrument or vocally.
 This will be a free choice of piece, which should last no longer than three minutes.
 As there is a free choice of instrument and piece, it will give candidates of all abilities and all cultures equal opportunity to succeed.
 Those applicants invited back will be given an individual appointment during the school day.
 Please see the Calendar for further details.

-• Your performance time must not be longer than 3 minutes.
-The examiners reserve the right to stop the performance if it exceeds this length.
-You may only play one piece of music.
+• Performance: Your performance should last no longer than 3 minutes.
+The examiners may stop the performance if it exceeds this time.
+Only one piece may be performed.

 • For piano/keyboard candidates there will be both an acoustic piano and a keyboard in the test room and the candidate can choose which one he/she prefers.